BEYOND-LIFE1/cipher/README.md

-# cipher
+# Cipher
-new to github, assigment
+Assignment to encrypt and decrypt messages (Caesar Cipher)